South Carolina Demand Promissory Note

 Generate a legally valid Demand Promissory Note for South Carolina that contains all required terms under South Carolina promissory note law.
 Fill in your loan details and download your completed, ready-to-sign Demand Promissory Note as a professional PDF.

 South Carolina law governs promissory notes with specific usury limits and enforcement rules that defends both lending party and debtor.
-The usury limit in South Carolina is 8.75% or Federal Reserve rate plus 4%.
-Lenders have 3 years to file suit to collect on a promissory note in South Carolina.
+The usury limit in South Carolina is No general usury cap for private one-time lenders; a lender regularly in the business of making consumer loans is capped at 12% unless licensed as a supervised lender.
+8.75% legal rate absent a written agreement..
+For a demand note in South Carolina, the 6-year limitation period runs from the date demand for payment is made.
 South Carolina law requires 3 specific elements in a valid promissory note.

 South Carolina Promissory Note Requirements